openshift-kni/example-cnf/documentation/testing.md

 ## Test Example CNF during upgrades

 Another scenario that can be validated is to really test Example CNF during a cluster upgrade.

+> The only supported CNFApp for this use case is TestPMD.

 We can use the following pipelines for that:

 - This pipeline creates Example CNF on a cluster, and after finishing the baseline scenario, it creates a new TRexApp job with a given profile, where we leave enough duration to check, later on, what has been the result of the test, once upgrade finishes.